evandor/skysail-wiki/conventions/endpoints-schema.md

 There's a certain semantic in the way skysail defines endpoints for request processing, let's explain this with a little example of a note handling application with an entity "Note".

-The dots in the endpoint definition stand for "/&lt;application name&gt;/&lt;application version&gt;:
+The dots in the endpoint definition stand for "/&lt;application name&gt;/&lt;application version&gt;", so that the actual endpoint for the PutEntityServerResource would look like "https://&lt;server&gt;:&lt;port&gt;/notesapp/v1/notes/27/".

 | Endpoint | Resource Type | Verbs | Description |
 | :--- | :--- | :--- | :--- |